stephengaito/documentArchive/racket/Readme.md

 2. Write ruby code which scans the generated file, and removes everything before the \begin{document}.
 This would probably be added as part of a diSimp build tool sub-command.

-3. Use the scribble --latex-section <n> command.
-Alas this will still need post processing to remove any \includes and or overwritting scribble created *.tex "style" files.